 Setting up of overnight zebrafish mating tanks

-Place 2-5 adult male zebrafish and 3-5 adult female zebrafish into mating tanks overnight. nduce.
+Place 2-5 adult male zebrafish and 3-5 adult female zebrafish into mating tanks overnight.
+(Breeding is induced in the morning by automatic dark and light cycle overnight).

 Set up several crosses to obtain enough embryos for assessing the toxicity of more than two chemical compounds.
 For the evaluation of toxicity, each concentration needs a minimum of 20 embryos23.